-A 7-Step Process to Realize the Promise of SEO
+A 7-Step SEO Process For Long-Term Search Success

 The Promise

-Content is how you build and demonstrate your authority, relevance, and trust.

-Well-written content that has been thoroughly proofread and edited is one way to do that.
+Your content should not simply be a medium by which you shoehorn keywords into your website.

+Instead, it should speak of the value your business provides, how users can engage with your business, and overall provide a positive experience for your prospective customers.

-On the flip side, poorly written and badly edited content will do the exact opposite – it will send them running to your competitors!
+On the flip side, poorly written content will do the exact opposite – it will send users running to your competitors!

+So, don’t treat content as an afterthought.
+Be sure to invest in high-quality, optimized content.

 7. Ranking